locurin/django.commerce/README.md

 # Django.Commerce - a simple auctions web app project

-Django.Commerce's execution example available at http://djangocommerce.pythonanywhere.com/
+Django.Commerce's execution example available at http://djangocommerce.pythonanywhere.com/.
+Create an account to see the full scope of the app (please, refrain from using real personal data while signing up).

 ## Table of contents